'The guy from Searchlight': Former Senate leader Harry Reid is dead at 82

 Republicans objected furiously and warned of unintended consequences.

-"I say to my friends on the other side of the aisle: You'll regret this, and you'll regret this sooner than you may think," then- and current-Senate Minority Leader Mitch McConnell, R-Ky., warned.
+"I say to my friends on the other side of the aisle: You'll regret this, and you'll regret this sooner than you may think," McConnell, R-Ky., warned.

 McConnell was right.
 Republicans won control of the Senate in 2015, and further weakened the filibuster rule in 2017 to apply to Supreme Court nominees in order to overcome Democratic objections to Neil Gorsuch.
 The Reid precedent was all they needed.